ibm-cloud-docs/text-to-speech/ssml.md

 {: troubleshoot}
 {: support}

-The {{site.data.keyword.texttospeechshort}} service bases its support on SSML Version 1.0, which was recommended by W3C on September 7, 2004.
-For more information about the W3C SSML recommendation, see [W3C Speech Synthesis Markup Language (SSML) Version 1.0](http://www.w3.org/TR/speech-synthesis/){: external}.
+The {{site.data.keyword.texttospeechshort}} service bases its support on SSML version 1.1, which was recommended by W3C on 7 September 2010.
+For more information about the W3C SSML recommendation, see [W3C Speech Synthesis Markup Language (SSML) Version 1.1](http://www.w3.org/TR/speech-synthesis/){: external}.

 For more information about using SSML with the service, see the following: